DataFire/Integrations/integrations/generated/azure_network_routetable/README.md

 ## Definitions

 ### Route
-* Route `object`: Route resource
+* Route `object`: Route resource.
   * etag `string`: A unique read-only string that changes whenever the resource is updated.
   * name `string`: The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
-  * properties `object`: Route resource
+  * properties `object`: Route resource.
     * addressPrefix `string`: The destination CIDR to which the route applies.
     * nextHopIpAddress `string`: The IP address packets should be forwarded to.
 Next hop values are only allowed in routes where the next hop type is VirtualAppliance.
     * nextHopType **required** `string` (values: VirtualNetworkGateway, VnetLocal, Internet, VirtualAppliance, None): The type of Azure hop the packet should be sent to.
-Possible values are: 'VirtualNetworkGateway', 'VnetLocal', 'Internet', 'VirtualAppliance', and 'None'
-    * provisioningState `string`: The provisioning state of the resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+    * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
   * id `string`: Resource ID.

 ### RouteListResult
-* RouteListResult `object`: Response for the ListRoute API service call
+* RouteListResult `object`: Response for the ListRoute API service call.
   * nextLink `string`: The URL to get the next set of results.
-  * value `array`: Gets a list of routes in a resource group.
+  * value `array`: A list of routes in a resource group.
     * items [Route](#route)

+### RouteNextHopType
+* RouteNextHopType `string` (values: VirtualNetworkGateway, VnetLocal, Internet, VirtualAppliance, None): The type of Azure hop the packet should be sent to.

 ### RoutePropertiesFormat
-* RoutePropertiesFormat `object`: Route resource
+* RoutePropertiesFormat `object`: Route resource.
   * addressPrefix `string`: The destination CIDR to which the route applies.
   * nextHopIpAddress `string`: The IP address packets should be forwarded to.
 Next hop values are only allowed in routes where the next hop type is VirtualAppliance.
   * nextHopType **required** `string` (values: VirtualNetworkGateway, VnetLocal, Internet, VirtualAppliance, None): The type of Azure hop the packet should be sent to.
-Possible values are: 'VirtualNetworkGateway', 'VnetLocal', 'Internet', 'VirtualAppliance', and 'None'
-  * provisioningState `string`: The provisioning state of the resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.
+  * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.

 ### RouteTable
 * RouteTable `object`: Route table resource.
-  * etag `string`: Gets a unique read-only string that changes whenever the resource is updated.
+  * etag `string`: A unique read-only string that changes whenever the resource is updated.
   * properties [RouteTablePropertiesFormat](#routetablepropertiesformat)
   * id `string`: Resource ID.
   * location `string`: Resource location.